zep1994/thomas-matlock/README.md

 - HTML
 - CSS
-- JavaScript
+- JavaScript (Next.js)

 ## Features

-The Thomas Matlock website includes the following features:
+The website includes the following features:

 - Responsive design: The website is designed to be responsive and looks good on desktop and mobile devices.
 - Animated elements: The website includes several animated elements, such as a sliding navigation menu and a scrolling effect on the homepage.
 - Contact form: The website includes a contact form that allows users to send a message directly to Thomas Matlock.

-## Usage

-To view the website, simply open the `index.html` file in your web browser.
-The website is designed to be self-explanatory and easy to navigate.

-## Contributing

-This project is a personal project of Thomas Matlock and is not currently open to contributions.
-However, if you have any feedback or suggestions, you can contact Thomas using the contact form on the website.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more information.